Optimal Hamiltonian recognition of unknown quantum dynamics: Acknowledgments

 We acknowledge insightful discussions with Yuxiang Yang, Qiushi Liu, and Zhenhuan Liu, and helpful comments from Benchi Zhao and Guangxi Li.
-This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFE0102500), the National Natural Science Foundation of China (Grant.
-No.~12447107), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2403008, GDZX2403001, GDZX2303007), the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No.~2023B1212010007), the Education Bureau of Guangzhou Municipality, and the Undergraduate Research Project from HKUST(Guangzhou).
+This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFB4504004), the National Natural Science Foundation of China (Grant No.~12447107), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2403008, GDZX2303007), the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No.~2023B1212010007), and the Undergraduate Research Project and X Program from HKUST(Guangzhou).